adrawcoulson/startup/README.md

 padding: 10px 20px 15px;
 In this case, there will be 10 pixels of padding on the top, 20 pixels on the left and right, and 15 pixels on the bottom.
     ## What does the following code using arrow syntax function declaration do?
+    - The arrow function syntax in JavaScript is a concise way to declare and define functions.
+It provides a more compact and often more readable way of writing functions compared to traditional function expressions.
+Arrow functions were introduced in ECMAScript 6 (ES6).

+Here's the basic structure of an arrow function:

+javascript
+Copy code
+const myFunction = (parameters) => {
+    // Function body
+    return result;
+};
     ## What does the following code using map with an array output?
+    - In JavaScript, the map() method is used with arrays to create a new array by applying a provided function to each element in the original array.
+The map() method does not modify the original array; instead, it returns a new array containing the results of applying the function to each element.
+Here's how map() works:

+javascript
+Copy code
+const originalArray = [1, 2, 3, 4, 5];

+const newArray = originalArray.map((element) => {
+    // Your function logic here
+    return /* some transformation or operation on 'element' */;
+});

+// 'newArray' now contains the results of applying the function to each element in 'originalArray' The provided function (the callback function) is executed for each element in the array, and its return value becomes the corresponding element in the new array.
+You can use map() to transform each element in the array, perform calculations, filter elements, or perform any operation you want on each element.
+Here are a few common use cases:

+Doubling the Values:
+javascript
+Copy code
+const numbers = [1, 2, 3, 4, 5];
+const doubledNumbers = numbers.map((number) => number * 2);
+// doubledNumbers is now [2, 4, 6, 8, 10]
+Squaring the Values:
+javascript
+Copy code
+const numbers = [1, 2, 3, 4, 5];
+const squaredNumbers = numbers.map((number) => number ** 2);
+// squaredNumbers is now [1, 4, 9, 16, 25]
+Extracting Properties from Objects: javascript
+Copy code
+const persons = [
+    { name: "Alice", age: 30 },
+    { name: "Bob", age: 25 },
+    { name: "Charlie", age: 35 }
+];

+const names = persons.map((person) => person.name);
+// names is now ["Alice", "Bob", "Charlie"]
+Complex Transformations:
+javascript
+Copy code
+const temperaturesInCelsius = [0, 20, 30, 15, 10];
+const temperaturesInFahrenheit = temperaturesInCelsius.map((celsius) => (celsius * 9/5) + 32);
+// temperaturesInFahrenheit is now [32, 68, 86, 59, 50]
+map() is a powerful and versatile array method that is commonly used for data transformation and manipulation.
+It allows you to process each element of an array and generate a new array based on the results of the provided function.

     ## What does the following code output using getElementByID and addEventListener?
+    -
     ## What does the following line of Javascript do using a # selector?
     ## Which of the following are true? (mark all that are true about the DOM)
     ## By default, the HTML span element has a default CSS display property value of: